soffes/blog/posts/2009-11-18-app-store-approval-process.markdown

 Here's my take on the whole thing.
 If Joel or anyone else wants to release a bunch of fun little sound, fine.
 Personally, I think they are dumb and wouldn't pay for one, but a lot of people have enjoyed iFart and other similar apps, so more power to them.
 (By the way [Joel's company](http://infomediainc.com/) also makes other kinds of apps like [this](http://www.ivotemobile.com/), [this](http://www.gamedock.com/), and [this](http://mobilesyndicationsolutions.com/).
 Cool stuff.)
 My big issue with all of this is the same as Joel's: *consistency*.

-**Apple, please be consistent.** As a developer that has submitted several apps to the App Store, and experienced this frustration many times before, I really wish they would publish a set of rules and stick to them.
+==Apple, please be consistent.== As a developer that has submitted several apps to the App Store, and experienced this frustration many times before, I really wish they would publish a set of rules and stick to them.

 ### Joe Hewitt